Currency:USD $

 Several mid-lane champions face adjustments that could alter their standing in the tier list.

-2. Zerath and Comet: Zerath remains among the top solo queue choices, benefiting from comet tweaks that reward maintaining distance.
-Other champions like Vel’Koz, Lux, Ziggs, and Malzahar may also approve of these changes.
+2. Xerath and Comet: Xerath remains a top solo-queue mid choice, benefiting from Comet's bonus-range damage doubling.
+Other long-range mids like Vel'Koz, Lux, Ziggs, and Malzahar also approve of the keystone change.

 Table: Potential Tier Adjustments